recvfrom/clamav-faq/mirrors/MirrorHowto.md

 Scheduled downtimes should be announced on the clamav-mirrors mailing-list in advance.

-   * IP address changes should be notified in advance too.</p>
+   * IP address changes should be notified in advance too.
-   * Changes in the ssh host public key of the mirror host should be announced on the clamav-mirrors mailing-list.</p>
+   * Changes in the ssh host public key of the mirror host should be announced on the clamav-mirrors mailing-list.
    * It is essential to be able to contact the sysadmin responsible for the mirror server and get a quick response.
 Whenever a problem with a mirror occurs we need to immediately find out its cause and act consequently.

 ## Mirror status